FAQ’s pertaining to "multi-camp" trips from Dec. 2012 - April 2013

 How long has Earth River been in business and what is your safety record?

 Earth River was founded in 1989.
 We have been running the Futaleufu for 22 years and have never had an incident of any kind.

 What is the difference between the “multi-camp” and "base camp" trips?

 “Multi-camp” wilderness expeditions begins in Puerto Montt, Chile and do a continuous, top to bottom wilderness journey down the river utilizing four company owned, outfitted camps along the way.
 Multi-camp trips are limited to 16 participants and individual travelers get private accommodations on six of the seven river nights.
 "Base camp" trips begin in Bariloche, Argentina and participants do multi-sport "day trips", returning to the same outfitted base camp each evening.
-Base camp trips may have up to 24 participants and single travelers usually have to share accomodations every night.
-The multi-camp trip has signifigantly less driving to and from the river due to the commuter flight.
+Base camp trips may have up to 24 participants and single travelers usually have to share accommodations every night.
+The multi-camp trip has significantly less driving to and from the river due to the commuter flight.

 NOTE: Participants of both trips have the option of running the entire river.

 Why is there a price difference between the multi-camp and base camp trips if they both raft the same river?
 There are signifigant cost differences in terms of investment, infrastructure, maintenance and personnel running four outfitted camps rather then a single base camp.
 The multi-camp wilderness expedition is better suited for smaller groups and is therefore limited to just 16 guests.
 The nature of a base camp trip allows us to take 24 guests.
 The multi-camp expedition includes a R/T flight into Patagonia which makes the drive to the river signifigantly shorter than the base camp trip which comes in through Bariloche, Argentina and does not incude a r/t flight.

 Can trips be shortened by a day, so I only have to take off one week from work, without missing any of the river portion?